Jephthah's Joy

 Jephthah tore his clothes in anguish because he knew the power of the vow he had made before God, and so did his precious daughter.
 She was his joy, gift, most precious earthly blessing.
 The expectation and what came next—unthinkable, incomprehensible.

 But notice something else.
 That was not the end of Jephthah's story.
-There is much more that the darkness of this earthly life fails to show us.
+There is much more that the darkness of this earthly life fails to illuminate.
 And while we may fail to grasp the many lessons in this story, there is one that stands taller than the rest.
 It is that Jephthah's greatest joy, his faith in God alone, was the foundation upon which his life was built.
+Jephthah was driven out from his father’s house, but not his Heavenly Father’s house.
+He was excluded from his earthly inheritance, but not his heavenly one.

 Jesus tells us in Matthew 19:29, "And everyone that hath forsaken houses or brethren or sisters or father or mother or wife or children or lands, for My name’s sake, shall receive a hundredfold and shall inherit everlasting life."